bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 7. A nurse is reviewing the arterial blood gas results of a client and notes the following:
+### 7. A nurse is reviewing the arterial blood gas results of a client and notes the following: pH 7.45, PCO2 of 30 mm Hg, and HCO3-of 22 mEq/L. Which of the following conditions do these results indicate?

 - [ ] Metabolic acidosis, compensated
 - [x] Respiratory alkalosis, compensated